GoInterject/GoInterject.github.io/bApps/bFinancials/AddingNotes.md

-Then select cell G20 and then select the **fx** button and input the following values for each field:
+Then, select cell G20, and select the **fx** button.
+Now input the following values for each field:

      DataPortal  = ERP_Note_Fixed_Get
      RowDefRange = C70:E171